mirage335-gizmos/pumpCompanion/README.md

-Safe (malware preventative) file transfer modem software app for MSWindows and Linux through Software Defined Radio or audio hardware.
+Safe (malware preventative) file transfer modem software app for MSWindows (including ARM64) and Linux through Software Defined Radio or audio hardware.
 Thoroughly proven schematics for TRRS/TRS adapters to RJ45 Cat6A telephone, and similar, included.

 By transferring data in a discontinuous (ie. analog) format, none of the computer hardware interfaces will present either keyboard traffic that